-Meet the Beetles That Damage the Garden
+How to Control The Beetles That Damage the Garden

 A mere 1 percent of the identified insects on this planet are crop-consuming, disease-spreading, landscape-destroying thugs.
-The large majority of insects are, indeed, our allies, helping us control pests, break down organic matter, and pollinate edible crops.
+The large majority of insects are our allies, helping us control pests, break down organic matter, and pollinate edible crops.
 But there are some critters that are adept at wielding their wicked ways in our landscapes.

 The scarab beetle family (Scarabaeidae) is host to a small posse of such pests.
 Though most are not garden ruffians, those that are can cause significant injury.
 And because beneficial insects and pollinators might become collateral damage if pesticides are used, properly identifying the “bad” beetles is a must for every gardener.